nguyenvuh2r/todos/README.md

    This command will start the necessary containers, including the Express server and a MariaDB database.

-5. To test the project, open a new terminal window and execute the following command to access the Express container's bash shell:
+5. Open a new terminal window and execute the following command to access the Express container's bash shell:

    ```
    docker-compose exec express bash